The Things You Kill

 The Things You Kill (Öldürdüğün Şeyler) is a 2025 Turkish-language mystery film written and directed by Alireza Khatami.
 An international co-production between Canada, Turkey, Poland, and France, the film stars Ekin Koç as a university professor who solicits his gardener to seek vengeance after the suspicious death of his mother.
 Erkan Kolçak Köstendil, Hazar Ergüçlü, and Ercan Kesal provide supporting roles.
 Khatami, Elisa Sepulveda Ruddoff, Cyriac Auriol, Mariusz Włodarsk, and Michael Solomon co-produced the movie.

 The film had its world premiere in the World Cinema Dramatic Competition section of the 2025 Sundance Film Festival on 24 January.
-It was selected as Canada's submission for the Best International Feature Film award at the 98th Academy Awards.
+It was selected as Canada's submission for the Best International Feature Film award at the 98th Academy Awards, but it was not nominated.

-Synopsis
+Premise

-Ali, a Turkish-born university professor teaching in the United States, is enraged by the suspicious circumstances of his ailing mother's death in Turkey.
+Ali, a Turkish university professor, is enraged by the suspicious circumstances of his ailing mother's death.
 During his grieving process, Ali reveals his resentment for his estranged father and befriends a gardener named Reza whom he enlists to avenge his mother's death.